ibm-cloud-docs/containers/cs_subnets.md

     ```
     {: screen}

 2. Add the external subnet to your private VLAN.
-The portable private IP addresses are added to the cluster's config map.
+The portable private IP addresses are added to the cluster's configmap.

     ```
     bx cs cluster-user-subnet-add <cluster_name> <subnet_CIDR> <VLAN_ID>